Tierney goal helps Galway snatch win over Armagh

 Tierney then nipped in ahead of Rafferty to bundle in the crucial goal.

-The Galway attacker beat Rafferty in the race to win a high ball from Shane Walsh in the third minute of injury-time and while a frantic Armagh finish saw Aidan Nugent cut the margin to two before Tribesmen keeper Conor Gleeson made a pointblank save to deny Jarlath Og Burns, the visitors held on.
+The Galway attacker beat Rafferty in the race to reach a high ball from Shane Walsh in the third minute of injury-time and while a frantic Armagh finish saw Aidan Nugent cut the margin to two before Tribesmen keeper Conor Gleeson made a pointblank save to deny Jarlath Og Burns, the visitors held on.

 Nugent's point ended a 37-minute Armagh scoring drought at the Athletic Grounds and given that, the visitors were good value for their narrow victory which moves them level on eight points with Division One leaders Mayo.

-A home victory over Kerry next weekend could be enough to earn Galway a place in the Division One Final although it's debatable whether Padraic Joyce will want to be involved in the decider as the championship looms.
+A home victory over Kerry next weekend could be enough to earn Galway a place in the Division One Final although it's debatable whether Padraic Joyce will want his side to be involved in the decider as the championship looms.

 Armagh's defeat means their top-tier status remains under threat going into the round-seven contest against big rivals Tyrone at Omagh.